 Ships with V=0 may spend TP to change facing in a hex, at a cost of 1 TP per hex face changed, but such a ship must remain in the hex.
 These count against the manoeuvre limits on a ship.

-Ships may also optionally elect to charge, facing at the start of its movement using Manoeuvre Points, as long as they do not change either heading or speed this turn.
+Ships may also OPTIONALLY elect to charge, facing at the start of its movement using Manoeuvre Points, as long as they do not change either heading or speed this turn.
 It costs 1 point per hex side to change facing while not changing direction.
 Facing may not be changed using Excess Thrust.
 If a ship subsequently charges heading or speed, it automatically adopts the facing of its heading at the start of its movement.

 Starbases have a V determined at the start of the game, between 1 and 6.
 This does not change during the game.
 They may also have the ability to rotate (see below).
 If Starbases are to move into to Planetary Zones. then they must be Streamlined if they have a V of 5 or 6, and Partially Streamlined if they, have a V of 3, or 4.